 The department is setting aside funds in this section to contribute to the TN ALL Corps program, as described in section D.1 above.
-This state investment in comprehensive highdosage, low-ratio tutoring programs statewide is grounded in the evidence-base related to tutoring and will serve as the department's most significant learning loss investment.
+This state investment in comprehensive high-dosage, low-ratio tutoring programs statewide is grounded in the evidence-base related to tutoring and will serve as the department's most significant learning loss investment.
 All responses in section D.1 apply to this set-aside as well.

 ii.
 How the evidence-based programs will specifically address the disproportionate impact of COVID-19 on certain groups of students, including each of the student groups listed in question A.3.i.-viii.
 When possible, please indicate which data sources the SEA will use to identify students most in need of comprehensive afterschool programming; and iii. the extent to which the SEA will use funds it reserves to identify and engage 1) students who have missed the most in-person instruction during the 2019-2020 and 2020-2021 school years; and 2) students who did not consistently participate in remote instruction when offered during school building closures.
-As noted previously, please refer to the response in section D.1 above.